KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Scrobbler by PtrBld](https://github.com/PtrBld/MMM-Scrobbler)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-Scrobbler.js`: Replace it with built-in fetch.

 ### [MMM-SE-Reputation by ChielChiel](https://github.com/ChielChiel/MMM-SE-Reputation)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-SE-Reputation.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-SE-Reputation.js`: Replace it with built-in fetch.

 ### [MMM-SearchLight by mykle1](https://github.com/mykle1/MMM-SearchLight)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Searchlight.js`: Replace it with `MagicMirror²`.

 ### [MMM-SeawayLockTraffic by ProfKP](https://github.com/ProfKP/MMM-SeawayLockTraffic)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-SeawayLockTraffic.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.